pkganeshpk/sidewalk-detection/README.md

 # sidewalk-detection

+## Implmentation notes

+The implementation uses the approach given in the paper linked, **except** for the issues given later below.
+To run, place a training image in "src/images/frame0000.jpg" to get the sidewalk and background areas.

+shell1$ rosplay realsense.bag
+shell2$ cd src; python detect_node.py

+This will publish the images to the concerned topics, as well as dump output files in the out/ folder.

+### Issues
+Here are the big issues I faced: The "4 sidewalk histograms" referred to in the Seng paper are nowhere defined.
+Neither do the referenced papers in the bibliography give any idea.
+As a result, I had to **make do*8 with whatever I understood.
+The resulting algorithm identifies many of the sidewalk pixels (but certainly not all) and this affects the overall performance very critically.

+## Problem Statement
 Sidewalk detection algorithm using the Intel Real Sense Camera.
 Build a ROS node called “sidewalk_detector” that consumes the replayed data of this rosbag and outputs the following topics:

 (1) /sidewalk_detector/color/image_raw